pkrisz99/Renegade/README.md

-# Damnchess
+# Renegade
 Making artificial intelligence play chess badly. ♞
+This is an attempt at a homemade chess engine.